anitagraser/lab/manual.md

 ### Getting started

 * Read the safetey and security guidelines provided by your supervisor
 * Set up Teams and send your supervisor a message there to confirm the communication chanel
-* Study the [Software Carpentry](https://software-carpentry.org/lessons/) lessons on Version Control with Git and Python and set up Git and Python on your notebook.
-They will be crucial for your project.
 * Set up your computer as outlined in the [Computer setup](#Computer-setup) section
+* Study the [Software Carpentry](https://software-carpentry.org/lessons/) lessons on Version Control with Git and Python
 * Go and start making something brilliant!

 ## Expectations